 A mild potato flavor with a soft texture and moderate density.
 Tends to bake up creamy and moist, not grainy.
 Moderately chewy skin.
 White to pale yellow interior.
 Medium specific gravity for most; newer generations grown in Idaho have higher starch content.

 Grown primarily for the fresh market.
-Because of the uniform appearance, has had good success in the retail grocery segment and foodservice.
+Because of the uniform appearance, this variety has had good success in the retail grocery segment and foodservice.
 Well suited to all preparation types.

 Established in 1937, the Idaho Potato Commission (IPC) is a state agency that is responsible for promoting and protecting the famous "Grown in Idaho®" seal, a federally registered trademark that assures consumers they are purchasing genuine, top-quality Idaho® potatoes.
 Idaho's ideal growing conditions, including rich, volcanic soil, climate and irrigation differentiate Idaho® potatoes from potatoes grown in other states.